Mandy8808/CosmologyandGravitationUAZ/README.md

  > - [Installation instructions](https://github.com/lesgourg/class_public/wiki/Installation)
 > - [gcc>=4.9 version](https://gcc.gnu.org)
 > - [Python](https://www.python.org)

-## About the group
-Our research focuses on exploring and identifying potential signatures of alternative models to General Relativity, both at the cosmological scale and within compact objects.
-Additionally, within the framework of General Relativity, we investigate possible signatures from compact objects composed of non-baryonic matter.

-Check out our [home page](https://mandy8808.github.io/CosmologyandGravitationUAZ/) for more information.

 ## Talk and Lectures
  > [Talk](/Talks_and_Lectures/Talks).
 Some talks given by researchers and students of the gravitation group